MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 Inspecting all files again is useful when you want the reports to include all files and this configuration choice is typically used when the scanner runs in discovery mode.
 When a full scan is complete, the scan type automatically changes to incremental so that for subsequent scans, only new or modified files are scanned.

-In addition, all files are inspected when the scanner downloads an Azure Information Protection policy that has new or changed conditions.
+In addition, all files are inspected when the scanner downloads an Azure Information Protection policy (classic client) or label policy (unified labeling client) that has new or changed conditions.
 The scanner refreshes the policy every hour, and when the service starts and the policy is older than one hour.

 > [!TIP]
 > If you need to refresh the policy sooner than this one hour interval, for example, during a testing period: Manually delete the policy file, **Policy.msip** from both **%LocalAppData%\Microsoft\MSIP\Policy.msip** and **%LocalAppData%\Microsoft\MSIP\Scanner**.
 Then restart the Azure Information Scanner service.